 The CUNY Service Corps is mobilizing CUNY students to work on projects that improve the short and long-term civic, economic and environmental sustainability of New York City and of its residents and communities.
-Our Service Corps members will make a meaningful difference through service while gaining valuable real-work experience, earning a wage ($12-15/hour), and where appropriate, receiving college credit.
-The CUNY Service Corps will launch in the fall of 2013 with 815 students at the following colleges: Borough of Manhattan Community College, College of Staten Island, John Jay College of Criminal Justice, Kingsborough Community College, Lehman College, New York City College of Technology, and Queens College.
+Our Service Corps members make a meaningful difference through service while gaining valuable real-work experience, earning a wage ($12/hour), and where appropriate, receiving college credit.
+The CUNY Service Corps launched in the fall of 2013 with 719 students at the following colleges: Borough of Manhattan Community College, College of Staten Island, John Jay College of Criminal Justice, Kingsborough Community College, Lehman College, New York City College of Technology, and Queens College.

 If you are a current CUNY Service Corps member, please click here.